erictom97/local_rag/README.md

 Follow the steps in the [Using Docker](#using-docker) section to run the application using Docker.

+## Example Usage

+After successfully launching the app, it should look like this:
+Screenshot 2024-07-28 at 5 40 29 PM

+### Steps:

+1. Click **Choose File** - choose a PDF file which you want to analyze.
+2. Click **Upload**.
+3. Type your questions and click **Send**.
+The system will analyze the document and provide an answer.
+4. *Optional* - The voice feature enables the system to read the answer to you.

+Screenshot 2024-07-28 at 8 41 02 PM

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.